DupeaJ/NoMouseNeededReadme/README.md

 <p align="center">Install inquirer version 8.2.4 and init -y</p>

 ## Usage
-initialize node package manager and make sure packages are installed, then run index.js and answer prompts. take the generated ReadMe file and copy into project repository.
+Initialize node package manager and make sure packages are installed, then run index.js and answer prompts. take the generated ReadMe file and copy into project repository.

 ## License
 refer to repo for licenses